mieweb/docs/content/functions/system-configuration/encounters-protocol-configuration-and-programming.md

 source: 'https://drive.google.com/open?id=19b7c8803bKvIhulmLIHQnmOG8v8sQsWfj-jLEN4jgOY'
 wikigdrive: '7bd2b52c5cf9bba91d376203703e860806d2a208'
 ---
 *This help guide goes through the configuring/programming steps to make protocols appear in the Visit encounter for use.
-Please see other help guide named* [*Encounter Protocols*](https://docs.enterprisehealth.com/functions/encounters/encounter-protocols/)* to read on workflow usage of Protocols within a Visit Encounter.*
+Review the additional help documentation for workflow usage of Protocols within the Visit Encounter.
+Follow the link to the documentation called* [*Encounter Protocols*](https://docs.enterprisehealth.com/functions/encounters/encounter-protocols/).

 Protocols are clinical workflows that are condition specific, such as headaches, burns, falls and bites.
 To better guide the clinician through a patient visit based on a specific condition, ‘protocols' can be configured using observations, flowsheets, .macros and orders in the standard dynamic 'Visit' encounter.